pth2020/pth2020/README.md

 Hello!
 My name is Paulos Tesfazghi.
 I am a passionate and self-motivated software engineer with mathematics, statistsics and computing background.
 I completed a software engineering bootcamp course that has ultimately helped me to become proficient in python, git, github and software development.
-I am now learning Django web framework to become a well-rounded web developer.
+I am now learning Django web framework towards becoming a well-rounded web developer.

 <h2> Skills </h2>